remy-phelipot/gta5checkscript/README.md

 Once all files are downloaded, run the script once more to verify the results.
 The launcher does not verify files on launch, it only checks that a file exists and that it's the proper size.
 However, all files are pre-allocated before download, so if the update process is interrupted then the launcher will never check if the file has a valid hash or not.

 If the same file is reported as a HASH MISMATCH, but you get the same hash for that file every time it's downloaded, *TELL ME*.
-This means that the file has probably changed and I need to update `hashes.txt` since the probability of getting the same file twice corrupt in exactly the same way is slim-to-none.
+This means that the file has probably changed and I need to update `hashes.txt` since the probability of getting the same file twice corrupt in exactly the same way is slim-to-none (this is known as a hash collision).

 # How to handle UNKNOWN files